cfillion/middle_squid/README.md

 ```

 Next we have to download a blacklist and ask MiddleSquid to index its content
-in the database for fast access.
+in the database for fast access:

 ```sh
 sudo su - proxy